The 2014 National Curriculum for Maths aims to ensure that all children:

 At SS Peter and Paul, we believe that all pupils can achieve in mathematics given the correct resources, support and teaching environment.
 As a school, we ensure all children feel challenged and have sustained opportunities to deepen their level of understanding and application in each lesson.
 We are committed to ensure that children are able to recognise the importance of maths in everyday life and apply their skills to real-life contexts.
 Resilience is encouraged in maths – helping them realise that making a mistake is the path to learning something new.
 Through this, we develop the children’s curiosity about the subject and the variety of ways answers can be calculated.
 The curriculum is adapted to support the children’s needs to ensure there is a secure understanding of previous learning before moving on.

 Our Mathematics’ curriculum is split into year group specific units that are taught following our long term and medium term plans.
 These are adapted throughout the year based on continuous assessment to reflect the children’s needs.
-The sequence of units is to ensure that a secure understanding of place value/number is in place before attempting the four operations.
+The sequence of learning is to ensure that a secure understanding of place value/number is in place before attempting the four operations.
 Therefore, the children can start to create links and understand how they can use their learning from each unit to deepen their understanding.
 There are opportunities to revisit learning throughout the year in ‘consolidation’ weeks to ensure that children are revisiting skills learnt and these become embedded.
 Children complete session starters at the beginning of each lesson, which also reactivates and consolidates previous knowledge and skills in Maths.

 Teachers will create their lesson objectives from the medium term plan and ensure that there are sequenced steps that children can work through to achieve their deeper understanding of the skill (objectives) being taught.
 This is taught in an ‘I do, We do, You do’ approach with children provided with a variety of scaffolds, if needed, to support their learning.

 Children’s independent learning as a skill is taught and encouraged so that children will then start to understand when to move on to the next task to ensure that they are constantly challenging themselves.
-This works in conjunction with the teachers providing immediate assessment for learning and supporting and teaching where needed.
+This works in conjunction with the teachers providing immediate assessment for learning and supporting and teaching where needed through live marking.
 Practical resources are available for children to use when needed to support their learning including: Numicon, Base 10, number squares, number lines, Number Blocks and place value counters.
 Children are expected to answer questions thoughtfully using mathematical vocabulary in their reasoning.
 You will see the mathematical vocabulary relevant to their current unit displayed on the classroom’s working wall and introduced at the start of each lesson.

-Twice a week, you will also see arithmetic tests relevant to their year group.
-Number club also happens weekly to support their rapid recall of number facts including number bonds and multiplication tables.
-Additionally, children also have the opportunity to improve their multiplication skills through Times Tables Rockstars, which is a weekly homework expectation.
+Children have the opportunity to improve their recall of number facts through online activities on NumBots and Times Tables Rockstars, which is a weekly homework expectation.
 This supports the children in their maths lessons by helping them to perform calculations quickly, and to be flexible in their mathematical strategy.
 These are all skills that we feel are incredibly important in ensuring children are successful in the understanding of mathematics.

 Teachers are not tied to one scheme, as our children like variety and excitement in their maths lessons including practical lessons.
 You will see a range of planning tools used by staff providing children with a range of age-relevant pictorial, concrete and abstract questions, but the consistent high expectation will be evident across.